joprice/type-formatter/README.md

 **This is a proof of concept and has not been tested against a large project.
 Use at your own risk.**

+Note: This feature was added directly to the compiler by @VladUreche and is now available in the 2.12.2 https://github.com/scala/scala/pull/5589/files

 This plugin hijacks the compiler's error reporting to improve the readability of symbolic infix types:

 Before: